Repository Data Modules Structure

 *Bloomreach Experience Manager has the limitation that a Maven module which contributes webfiles will get all directories under /src/main/resources bootstrapped into the repository’s /webfiles.
 For that reason, we recommend to keep your webfiles in a Maven module separate from the application and development modules.

 What is Content?

 In contrast to ‘config’, ‘content’ is any repository data which is owned (created and maintained) by CMS users.
-This includes primarily documents, image sets and assets, but also parts of the HST configuration data which can be adjusted by webmasters in the Channel Manager (and are stored in the “hst:workspace”, per configuration), or editable data provided by plugins and add-ons, such as URL rewriter rules, Relevance characteristics or reusable parts of forms.
+This includes primarily documents, image sets and assets, but also parts of the HST configuration data which can be adjusted by webmasters in the Experience manager (and are stored in the “hst:workspace”, per configuration), or editable data provided by plugins and add-ons, such as URL rewriter rules, Relevance characteristics or reusable parts of forms.

 Since this data can be created in the CMS, it is fair to ask why content even has a place in Bloomreach Experience Manager’s configuration management mechanism.
 The answer is: because we need to be able to bootstrap seed, test and demo content.
 While test and demo content typically go into the development data module, seed content is what you’ll most likely encounter in the application data module.
 In cases where your seed content overlaps / conflicts with test or demo content, you could even consider introducing an extra repository data module, to contain data which is not intended to be included on development environments.

 The hcm-content folder must only contain YAML content Sources, i.e. a single definition (root) per Source.
 Also, the definition root nodes in your hcm-content folder must match with the repository data categorization, as specified in the config data.
 If you root a subtree of content at a node which is not declared to be content in your configuration model, the CMS will throw an exception.